-John Admas by artist Ashur Durand Pantheon of American heroes, Jefferson's character has come under fire.
+John Admas by artist Ashur Durand

+Pantheon of American heroes,

+Jefferson's character has come under fire.
 John Adams thought his once close friend was duplicitous, stooping to dirty tactics to win the Presidential election against him.
 Jefferson allegedly paid several journalists to embarass Adams.
 Washington aalso uncovered attempts by Jefferson to vilify him.
 Washington considered it a breach of trust.
 An estrangement between Washington and Jefferson took place in the final months of Washington's second term.
 Jefferson denied all suspicions; Washington sadly knew better.
 For the man who penned the Declaration's famous expression "all men are created equal with certain inalienable right..." he rarely seemed to practice what he preached.
 During the Toussaint L'Ouverture led slave rebellion in Haiti against their French occupiers, then President Jefferson concurred with the American Congress and passed a law prohibiting trade with L'Ouverture's needy black, Haitian nation.
 Jefferson consistently backed down to the intense pressure from fellow Southerners to make sure a potentially free slave Haitian nation remained isolated and less likely to destabilize the slave dependent American Southern states.

-When his wife died, Jefferson was disconsolate.
-He promised his wife on tion of Sally Hemings from some contem descriptions her deathbed that he would not remarry and he never did.
-However, UNIVERSITY VIRGINIA he fathered several children with her.
+When his wife died, Jefferson was dis-He promised his wife on consolate.

+Modern portrait rendition of Sally Hemings from some contemporary descriptions her deathbed that he would not remarry and he never did.
+However, one of his slaves, Sally Hemings, became his mistress and he fathered several children with her.